konmos/csc4006/docs/formalisation.md

 "The term "plot" designates the ways in which the events and characters' actions in a story are arranged and how this arrangement in turn facilitates identification of their motivations and consequences...
 Plot therefore lies between the events of a narrative on the level of story and their presentation on the level of discourse."

+What interests us here the most, as software engineers, is the fact that the plot deals with **events** and **actions**.
+This conclusion is quite similar to that arrived at by Sileno et al. in the paper "Legal Knowledge Conveyed by Narratives: Towards a Representational Model" in which the *story* is defined as a partially ordered set of events linked by a series of conditions.
+The *plot* then is said to impose a series of constraints on the ordering of these events.
+Although, Sileno et al. propose a good and comprehensive explanation of story and plot, we found that the line between conditions and events is not clear cut and there is some overlap between the two.
+From a software perspective, it is more beneficial to think of it as events and actions instead.
+Moreover, in the software engineering context, the strict ordering of events is not as crucial - it is not *irrelevant* but also not entirely integral to the solution.

+*[https://en.wikipedia.org/wiki/Plot_(narrative)] See this for more details.
+Plot implies causality.*

 # A formal analysis of worked examples